FarronF/limerick-council-meetings/meetings/2021/03/22-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 25th January 2021.md

 The Mayor then proposed the following amended Motion to encompass and capture

-the varying issues and concerns outlined in the five Motions:--- 8
+the varying issues and concerns outlined in the five Motions:
+---
+8

 **“I call upon the Chief Executive** **of Limerick City and County Council to request the**